IN.gov - Skip Navigation

 An overview from the Indiana Office of Utility Consumer Counselor (OUCC)

-Effective July 1, 2009, rates and charges for retail telecommunications services in Indiana will be fully deregulated.
+Rates and charges for retail telecommunications services in Indiana were fully deregulated as of July 1, 2009.

-Deregulation of telephone service in Indiana has been phased in since 2006, when the Indiana General Assembly approved House Enrolled Act 1279 (Public Law 27-2006) declaring that “competition has become commonplace in the provision of telecommunications services in Indiana and the United States.”
+Deregulation of telephone service in Indiana was phased in over a three-year period starting in 2006, when the Indiana General Assembly approved House Enrolled Act 1279 (Public Law 27-2006) declaring that “competition has become commonplace in the provision of telecommunications services in Indiana and the United States.”
 The law’s approval ended state authority to regulate landline telephone service rates for business and most residential customers.

-• In the last three years, the only telephone service rates and charges that have remained under Indiana Utility Regulatory Commission (IURC) jurisdiction were for stand-alone basic local services (BLS) for residential landline customers.
+• Between July 2006 and July 2009, the only telephone service rates and charges that remained under Indiana Utility Regulatory Commission (IURC) jurisdiction were for stand-alone basic local services (BLS) for residential landline customers.

 • Rates and charges for any landline telephone service including non-basic features (such as caller ID, voice mail, call forwarding, or any other additional service) as well as bundled service packages have been exempt from IURC jurisdiction since 2006.